-The Landsat Thermal Infra-Red Scanner (TIRS) provides two more narrow spectral bands in the Thermal (originally covered by a single band in the previous TM and ETM+ sensors) and is a QWIP (Quantum Well Infra-Red Photodetector) based instrument intended to supplement the observations of the OLI instrument.
+The Landsat Thermal Infra-Red Sensor (TIRS) provides two more narrow spectral bands in the Thermal (originally covered by a single band in the previous TM and ETM+ sensors) and is a QWIP (Quantum Well Infra-Red Photodetector) based instrument intended to supplement the observations of the OLI instrument.

 |Swath Width||185 km|